About

 Early Career

-I began working life with stints in startups, a public company, and social enterprises.
+I began working life in startups and social enterprises.
 I returned to university for a doctorate, then spent three years as Associate Faculty at the University of Oxford and four years as Research Fellow at the University of Bristol.

 My experience conducting and communicating research is a natural bridge to my current work on using data strategy to improve business strategy.
 This background enables me to synthesize and translate the most recent findings in several areas, including data strategy, to produce recommendations for senior decision-makers.
 I help companies achieve their objectives and key results, modernize and transform their organizations, and improve client experience.
 I study systems and the data patterns that reveal their effectiveness or limitations.
 I assess the relation of this evidential basis to implementations of theory, strategy, and policy.